Nikhilkohli1/Stock-Prediction-Portfolio-Optimization/README.md

 # Stock-Prediction-Portfolio-Optimization
-A Streamlit based Application to Predict Future Stock Price and Pipeline to let anyone Train their own multiple Machine Learning models on multiple stocks to generate Buy/Sell Signals.
+A Streamlit based application to predict future Stock Price and Pipeline to let anyone train their own multiple Machine Learning models on multiple stocks to generate Buy/Sell Signals.
 This is a WIP and I will keep on adding new ideas to this in future.

   Application link - https://stock-predict-app.herokuapp.com/